Status · public record readout

 Next honest work

-2. 02 reveal + mechanical numeric grading when the window closes
+- 02 autonomous reveal + mechanical grading at window close

 Incidents